fbrinker/docker-tileboard/README.md

 It contains the sources and starts a simple Python3 webserver to serve TileBoard at port 8000.

+The builds are automated on changes of the official TileBoard repository.

 ## Usage

 You have to mount your `config.js` file into the `/tileboard` directory of the Docker container.
 You can see an [example config.js file in the official repository](https://github.com/resoai/TileBoard/blob/master/config.example.js).